puyuan/puyuan.github.io/_posts/2016-01-19-influxdb-tag-cardinality-memory-performance.md

 Voila, if this has been clearly written in the documentation next to tag usage, this could have saved a lot time.
 Basically, influxdb constructs an inverted index in memory, growing with the cardinality of the tags.

 In essence, I was defining sessionIds as tags, which is highly dynamic.
-In another measurement, I had three tags useragent fields, e.g. browser, os, device.
+In another measurement, I had three  useragent  related tags, e.g. browser, os, device.

 When influxdb counts cardinality in a Measurement, it counts the combination of all tags.
 For example, if my measurement has the following tags: 3 os, 200 devices, 3 browsers, then the cardinality is
   > 3x200x3=1800.